vassilevsky/influxdb-process/README.md

 It will take precedence over the keyword argument.

+## Limitations

+System memory metrics (total, resident, shared memory used by the process as seen from the OS) are read for the `/proc` filesystem.
+They are not reported on systems where it is not available.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+How to test this gem:
+* Install and run InfluxDB
+* Create a `test` database in it
+* Run `make`

+It will generate metrics and push them to the `test` database.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version: